Self Defence & The Law

 And remember there are always two fights to survive.
 The first initial violent confrontation and the second legal court case, sometimes years later.

 The Irish law on assault and self-defence is covered in the Non-Fatal Offences against the Person Act 1997.
 The offences that may be committed against a person vary in degree from a threat to do injury to the actual infliction of violence resulting in bodily injury.
 This legislation outlines what actually constitutes an assault and the levels of severity.
 It also outlines the position where an assault may be justified by self-defence.

-A person commits an assault if he, without lawful excuse, intentionally
+A person commits an assault if he, without lawful excuse, intentionally or recklessly

 (1) directly or indirectly applies force or causes an impact on the body of another or (2) causes another to believe on reasonable grounds that they are likely immediately to be subjected to such force or impact (Section 2 NFOAP Act 1997).
 It is interesting to note that force is not limited to striking a person, but also includes applying heat, light, noise, electricity or other forms of energy in solid, liquid or gaseous form.